openstreetmap/owg-website/2025/02/15/post-mortem.md

 1. **Single Point of Failure (SPOF) and Redundancy**
    - Relying on HE.net alone exposed the Amsterdam servers to a single point of failure.
-   - In future, we will maintain multiple upstream providers to eliminate critical SPOFs.
+   - In the future, we will maintain multiple upstream providers to eliminate critical SPOFs.

 2. **Out-of-Band access critical**
    - Having a 4G backup link proved invaluable.
 Expanding the reliability and capability of this backup link to allow data synchronisation.